-To avoid damage during transport, the PC is stored in a packaging.
-Packaging is produced mostly from materials which can be disposed of in an environmentally friendly manner and be professionally recycled.
-Please retain the packaging for the life of the PC in case the unit is required to be transported.
+To avoid damage during transport, the PC is stored in protective packaging.
+The packaging is produced mostly from materials which can be disposed of in an environmentally friendly manner and therefore can be professionally recycled.

 Should you have any questions concerning the disposal please contact your dealer or our service.